Down syndrome (Trisomy 21)

 - Gastrointestinal problems associated with intestine or esophagus blockages

 - Intellectual disability (mild to moderate)

 - Speech impediments

-Teaching Down Syndrome children to communicate effectively is vital in helping them become independent and productive individuals.
-In order to make sure Down Syndrome children are able to effectively learn communication skills, it is important to make sure that no physical conditions are impeding the learning process.
-Hearing disorders interfere greatly with language development and learning, and 60-80% of patients with Down Syndrome have hearing disorders due to the small external ear canals associated with the syndrome.
-Hearing evaluations should be done periodically on young Down Syndrome patients to determine if they need treatment for hearing loss before speech language intervention is started.
-Even children that have normal hearing may have difficulty understanding and producing spoken words.
-For this reason, Down Syndrome children benefit from learning and using sign language to supplement their spoken language skills.
+Teaching children with Down syndrome to communicate effectively is vital in helping them become independent and productive individuals.
+In order to make sure children with Down syndrome are able to effectively learn communication skills, it is important to make sure that no physical conditions are impeding the learning process.
+Hearing disorders interfere greatly with language development and learning, and 60-80% of patients with Down syndrome have hearing disorders due to the small external ear canals associated with the syndrome.
+Hearing evaluations should be done periodically on young children with Down syndrome to determine if they need treatment for hearing loss before speech language intervention is started.
+Children with Down syndrome benefit from learning and using sign language to supplement their spoken language skills.

 - Birth to 6 months: Auditory brainstem response (ABR) test or other objective assessment of hearing

 - 6 to 12 months: Provide ABR of hearing if not performed previously or if previous results are suspicious.

 - Yearly auditory testing for children 1-3 years old and every two years for children 3-13 years old.

 - 12 to 18 years: hearing evaluations every two years.